Maximal power for heat engines: role of asymmetric interaction times: Thermodynamics

 An interesting way of obtaining some insight about the system is to look at the power output as a function of the fraction of time spent in contact with the hot reservoir $\tau\und{H}$ and the ratio between the duration of the cycle and the characteristic time $t_\text{char}$ -- defined as the largest of characteristic times $t_\text{char}^\mathsf{H} \equiv 1/\left( \omega\und{H} + \bar{\omega}\und{H} \right)$ and $t_\text{char}^\mathsf{C} \equiv 1/\left( \omega\und{C} + \bar{\omega}\und{C} \right)$, which represent the typical relaxation time to the thermal state that each reservoir imposes -- as exemplified in Fig.~\ref{densities}, for some representative parameter values.
 In all cases, the chemical potentials and the energy are held fixed providing $\eta=1/3$ (see Eq.~(\ref{effmacro}) and caption of Fig.~\ref{densities} for the values used).
 A common trait of all panels is that the power output (and also the extracted heat) vanishes for $\tau\und{H}/\tau$ near 1 or 0.
 This is expected since in such situation the QD is mostly in contact with a single reservoir and almost no work can be extracted.
 It is also noteworthy that the value of $\tau\und{H}$ for which the power is maximum barely changes with the ratio $\tau/t_\text{char}$ but its value is extremely dependent on the other parameters of the model.
 Further, even for a constant value of $\tau/t_\text{char}$, the power output can be noticeably different.

-In order to the reservoir effectively act upon the QD state it needs to interact during a period close to its characteristic time.
-Therefore characteristic times provide a notion for how long a good engine will interact with each reservoir -- e.g. if \(t_\text{char}^\mathsf{H} \ll t_\text{char}^\mathsf{C}\) the hot reservoir needs to interact very briefly compared to the cold one, so we can expect that a good protocol will present a small \(\tau\und{H} /\tau\).
+In order to the reservoir effectively act upon the QD state it needs to interact during a period comparable with its characteristic time.
+Therefore, characteristic times provide a notion for how long a good engine will interact with each reservoir -- e.g.\ if \(t_\text{char}^\mathsf{H} \ll t_\text{char}^\mathsf{C}\) the hot reservoir needs to interact very briefly compared to the cold one, so we can expect that a good protocol will present a small \(\tau\und{H} /\tau\).
 Hence, it is reasonable that good performance protocols will present interaction times around the characteristic times of each reservoir.
-This is exemplified in Fig. \ref{densities}, where \(t_\text{char}^\mathsf{H} / ( t_\text{char}^\mathsf{H} + t_\text{char}^\mathsf{C} )\) gives approximately 0.7, 0.1, 0.9 and 0.4 for panels $a$, $b$, $c$ and $d$, respectively, in fair agreement with the best value of \(\tau\und{H}/\tau\) observed in the plots.
-As a rule of thumb, we should choose $\tau$ as small as possible, in agreement with \cite{erdman2019maximum}, and maximize the power output with respect to $\tau\und{H}$.
+This is exemplified in Fig.~\ref{densities}, where \(t_\text{char}^\mathsf{H} / ( t_\text{char}^\mathsf{H} + t_\text{char}^\mathsf{C} )\) gives approximately 0.7, 0.1, 0.9 and 0.4 for panels $a$, $b$, $c$ and $d$, respectively, in fair agreement with the best value of \(\tau\und{H}/\tau\) observed in the plots.
+As a rule of thumb we should choose $\tau$ as small as possible, in agreement with \cite{erdman2019maximum, mukherjee2020anti}, and maximize the power output with respect to $\tau\und{H}$.
+Although small, it is worth mentioning that the period $\tau$ should be sufficiently larger than the time necessary for switching the interaction of the QD from one reservoir to the latter one, in similarity with the symmetric case \citep{rosas1,PhysRevE.98.052137,PhysRevE.98.052137}.

 The unique value of $\tau\und{H}$ that maximizes the $\overline{P}$ for a given value of $\tau$ and the other parameters can be easily found by numerically solving the transcendental equation

 whose values are shown in Fig.~\ref{densities}, represented by the white dashed lines.